timlisemer/virtual_matter_bridge/docs/W100_MQTT_INTEGRATION.md

 This document describes the integration of the Aqara W100 Climate Sensor into the Virtual Matter Bridge via MQTT, translating zigbee2mqtt data into Matter devices for Home Assistant.

+## Current rs-matter Goal

+The current goal is to migrate this bridge to current upstream `rs-matter` and use upstream event support for W100 button events.
+See [Upstream rs-matter Migration Goal](UPSTREAM_RS_MATTER_MIGRATION.md) for the status, baseline commit, and migration direction.

 ## Goal

 **Instead of**: Home Assistant ← MQTT ← zigbee2mqtt ← W100